 Near the town of Dehlingen are the recently re-discovered remains of a medium Gallo-Roman villa.
 First discovered in 1862, the site was forgotten about until 1993 when the farmer was ploughing the field.
-Excavations followed and the site has since been developed by a local archaeology society, which has included the establishment of a garden that is growing the same kinds of plants that were grown at the villa during its occupation in Roman times; some 60 varieties of cereals, medicinal plants, and ancient flowers.
-[Website]
+Excavations followed and the site has since been developed by a local archaeology society, which has included the establishment of a garden that is growing the same kinds of plants that were grown at the villa during Roman times; some 60 varieties of cereals, medicinal plants and ancient flowers.
+Website

 The Musée Archéologique in Strasbourg is one of the most important archaeology museums in France, after the country’s National Archaeology Museum.
-The archaeology is located in the basement of an imperial palace, Le Palais Rohan, built in the early 1700s.
-Exhibitions created at the beginning of the 1990s span the entire history of the Alsace area, from the Palaeolithic to the Medieval.
-These extensive permanent exhibitions are supplemented by temporary displays of new excavation in Strasbourg and its immediate environs.
-[Website]
+Archaeological displays are located in the basement of an 18th century imperial palace, Le Palais Rohan.
+Exhibitions created at the beginning of the 1990s span the entire history of the Alsace region, from the Palaeolithic to the medieval.
+These extensive permanent exhibitions are supplemented by temporary displays of new excavations in Strasbourg and its immediate environs.
+Website